wanghaisheng/responsive-landing-page-starter/content/blog/en/whatsapp-analytics-spatial-mapping-of-users-of-whatsapp-groups.md

 * `get_contacts()`
 * `quit()`

-**Note:** The browser will notify you that "*Chrome is being controlled by automated test software*" to indicate that Selenium will have been activated for automation in the browser.
+>The browser will notify you that "*Chrome is being controlled by automated test software*" to indicate that Selenium will have been activated for automation in the browser.

 Next, you need to access the desired group and contacts, as shown below.

 The automation step involves locating the WhatsApp web page element that contains the phone numbers as seen in the image above.
 There are numerous ways to select these elements, as highlighted in the [Selenium documentation](https://selenium-python.readthedocs.io/locating-elements.html).
 For this project, use `xpath`.

-**Note:** To access these element selectors, you need to inspect the Whatsapp web page.
+>To access these element selectors, you need to inspect the Whatsapp web page.

 Next, the contact entries obtained via the Xpath need to be cleaned up and saved as a CSV file.
 You'll use [regular expressions](https://github.com/AISaturdaysLagos/Cohort3/blob/master/Beginner/Week3/Notebook/regular-expressions.ipynb) to remove the '+' character and any whitespaces from the phone numbers.\
 To promote efficient memory management, quit the selenium-powered browser upon completion of a session.